 Few words are so widely known to strike fear and angst into the hearts of (wo)man like the b-word.
 One might say, budgets are the financial equivalent of burpees.
-We hate to do them…but they do produce results!
+We hate to do them…but dammit they work!

 This is partially due to the mass mis-education of basic math principles in our country which has contributed to Americans losing an estimated $280 billion dollars, according to a recent survey study by the National Financial Educators Council.
 With that said, you could argue that entire industries are propped up by financial illiteracy.
 Without it, companies that sell mortgages, credit cards, student loans and other financial services wouldn’t be nearly as profitable.